 Blindness & Regeneration

-Our capabilities range from research, CMC and development of pluripotent stem cell (PSC)-based cell therapy, Universal donor cell technology, research and CMC of adeno-associated virus (AAV)-based gene therapy, in ophthalmic clinic and clinical.
+Our capabilities range from research, CMC and development of pluripotent stem cell (PSC)-based cell therapy, Universal donor cell technology, design and CMC of adeno-associated virus (AAV)-based gene therapy, in ophthalmology area.
 Astellas can be uniquely positioned as an innovative company, armed with both cell-based medicine and virus-based medicine as core strengths.

-Our Primary Focus Blindness & Regeneration has been working on below leading programs.
+Our Primary Focus Blindness & Regeneration has been working on the below leading programs.

 [Human pluripotent stem cell (PSC) -derived cell therapy programs]